yonitjio/openbafs/README.md

 #### Known Issues:
 - Due to one way communication between printer and bafs, to print with starting port other than 0 (T0) needs extra manual steps.
+- Also because the way bafs communicate with the printer, if you finished a print and want to print another, you may need to reset both printer and bafs and prepare the filaments all over again.
+Since both retain last tool, new print is most likely to begin with T0, so bafs will do switching proses.
+This behavior may not be what you want.

 #### Note:
 - Even though it's modular, it's better to plan ahead to minimize costs, for example if you plan to use 4 filaments but want to start with 2 first, it's better to prepare the shaft and bolts for 4 filaments from the start.
 This is because the you need longer shaft and bolts for more ports for the filaments.